Diadema setosum: Biology

 It is also worth noting that this particular variety has some of the very best vision observed among sea urchins and will regularly redirect spines toward passing fish as a defense mechanism.
 Although unclear, this vision seems to be achieved by the sensing of light that enters each spine and it transmitted down the spines shaft and sensed at the base, although further scientific research is required.

+Goose barnacles of the genus Microlepas are known to parasitize D. setosum.